Flight-Free-UK/flight_free_uk_website/source/posts/should-a-domestic-flight-ban-be-applied-in-the-uk.html.markdown

 category: opinion
 date: 2020-07-07T15:28:04.939Z
 cover_image: /images/uploads/flight-radar.jpg
-summary: Tom Smallwood asks if the French bailout of Air France-KLM, with the climate condition that the airline does not compete with rail on journeys achievable in 2.5 hours by train, could be viable in the UK
+summary: "Tom Smallwood asks if the French bailout condition of Air France-KLM could be viable in the UK: that the airline does not compete with rail on journeys achievable in 2.5 hours by train"
 author: FlightFree UK
 read_time_minute: 5
 ---